toralf/torutils/README.md

 ### Metrics

-The script [metrics.sh](./metrics.sh) exports DDoS metrics in a Prometheus-formatted file.
+The script [metrics.sh](./metrics.sh) exports DDoS metrics into a Prometheus-formatted file.
 The scrape of it is handled by [node_exporter](https://github.com/prometheus/node_exporter).
 More details plus few Grafana dashboards are [here](./dashboards/README.md).